themonkslab/dream_teamers_courses/dart/1.Introduction/3_Introduction_to_Dart.md

 And this is going to be maintained at the moment of executing our program and even before, at the moment of compiling it.

+Be aware that this is going to bother you often at first, but it is something that you will gradually internalize, section by section.
+In fact, there will be in this course a special one for _null safety_.

+__When you run into some little problem and can't find your why, think in _null safety___, and everything you know so far and abstain from insulting close relatives; I'm telling you from experience! 🤣

+Ah!
+Before I wanted to prevent your possible family breakups, I mentioned to you that this was also annoying at compiling time.
+Compi... what?

 Compi... what?

 ## 🚧 _Compile_